South Bank at Quarry Trails

 An administration fee, or admin fee for apartments, covers the costs landlords incur when performing their due diligence on your application.
 The administrative fee will typically include your background, credit, and rental history check.

 Continue for an in-depth guide on admin fees.
-We'll explore how much you can expect to pay and how they differ from security deposits and move-in fees, ending on a helpful list of common other rental fees you should have top of mind while preparing for your move.
+We'll explore how much you can expect to pay and how they differ from security deposits and move-in fees, ending on a helpful list of other standard rental fees you should have top of mind while preparing for your move.

-When looking for a new apartment, it's important to understand the various fees that you may encounter during the application and move-in process, including apartment admin fees, move-in fees, and security deposits.
+When looking for a new apartment, it's essential to understand the various fees that you may encounter during the application and move-in process, including apartment admin fees, move-in fees, and security deposits.
 Here's how they differ:

-The apartment admin fee ranges from $50 up to $200, depending on your local regulations.
+The apartment admin fee ranges from $50 to $200, depending on your local regulations.
 This non-refundable fee covers crucial administrative costs associated with running the following reports:

 The move-in fee is another payment you may need to make to your landlord before moving into your new apartment.
 This non-refundable move-in fee covers basic repairs and changes that need to be made, including: